avaines/avaines.github.io/content/posts/2026-03-01-terraform-six-years-on/index.md

 I immediately found myself surrounded by patterns, wrappers, and opinions that solved problems I didn't yet understand.
 [I wrote about that confusion at the time](/posts/2019-10-19-starting-terraform-taxing-tangled-a-bit-tenuous/), trying to articulate why Terraform felt chaotic.

 Six years on, I like to think I’m reasonably proficient.
 I’ve built, maintained and supported multiple services across multiple programmes where Terraform is the sole method for declaring infrastructure.
 I mentor engineers who are where I once was.
-I’ve broken things, refactored things, migrated state, inherited other people’s *creative* directory structures, I've even [solved Advent of Code puzzles with Terraform Locals](https://github.com/avaines/advent_of_code/blob/main/2022/Day%201%20Calorie%20Counting/day1_but_in_terraform.tf), which is either a sign of confidence, or poor life choices.
+I’ve broken things, refactored things, migrated state, inherited other people’s *creative* directory structures, I've even [solved Advent of Code puzzles with Terraform Locals](https://github.com/avaines/advent_of_code/blob/main/2022/Day%201%20Calorie%20Counting/day1_but_in_terraform.tf); which is either a sign of confidence, or poor life choices.

-One of the things, which I still think is poorly explained, is how to structure a good Terraform project.
-And by good, I mean multiple environments, minimal drift, and clear enough someone joining the team can understand it without archaeology.
-In 2019 this was a hugh mental knot for me: how do you keep environments separate, avoid sharing state disasters, stay reasonably [DRY][dry] and not disappear into abstraction?
+One of the things which I still think is poorly explained is how to structure a good Terraform project.
+And by good I mean multiple environments, minimal drift, and clear enough that someone joining the team can understand it without archaeology.
+In 2019 this was a huge mental knot for me: how do you keep environments separate, avoid sharing state disasters, stay reasonably [DRY][dry] and not disappear into abstraction?

 Early on I felt Terraform was powerful but was a bit feral.
 It would do exactly what you asked; including the things you didn’t mean.